blbadger/blbadger.github.io/3-body-problem-2.md

 ![adam-bashford]({{https://blbadger.github.io}}/3_body_problem/linear_multistep.png)

 There is a problem with this approach, however: at very small scales, the use of a larger step size results in numerical artefacts regardless of the method used.
-For example, we can see vertical lines of quickly-diverging regions appear for Euler's method as well as order 2 or order 4 Adams-Bashforth methods.
+For example, we can see vertical lines of quickly-diverging regions appear for Euler's method as well as order 2 or order 4 Adams-Bashforth methods, which are absent from the order 1 method (Euler's).

 ![adam-bashford]({{https://blbadger.github.io}}/3_body_problem/linear_multistep_artefacts.png)

+These are evidently numerical instabilities in the calculation of the three body divergence, which leads to discrete shifts in stability for adjacent pixels (which is not expected to occur for our simulation unless the number of time steps heads towards infinity and the initial shift heads towards zero).
+These instabilities lead to repetitive shifts in stability, where alternating patterns of stable and unstable regions exist.